Alperen Şengün

-Alperen Şengün (/tur/; born 25 July 2002) is a Turkish professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+Alperen Şengün (/tur/, born 25 July 2002) is a Turkish professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
 He also represents the senior Turkish national team.
-Known for his post skills and creative playmaking ability, Şengün was selected with the 16th overall pick in the first round of the 2021 NBA draft.
+Known for his post skills and creative playmaking abilities, Şengün was selected with the 16th overall pick in the first round of the 2021 NBA draft.
 He was named to his first NBA All-Star Game in 2025.

 Early life and youth career

-Şengün was born on 25 July 2002 in Giresun, a city in northeastern Turkey, to Kemal Şengün, a fisherman and former point guard who played in Turkey's first division in the late 1980s, and Ayşe Şengün, a homemaker.
-Although his parents initially encouraged him to pursue swimming, he developed a preference for basketball after watching his older brother play.
-He began playing basketball at the age of eight and initially trained in both sports.
-However, due to practical constraints, particularly the limited time available to train adequately in both, he ultimately chose to focus exclusively on basketball.
+Şengün was born on 25 July 2002 in Giresun, a city in northeastern Turkey, to Kemal Şengün, a fisherman and former point guard who played in Turkey's first division in the late 1980s, and Ayşe Şengün.
+Although his parents wanted him to pursue swimming, he developed an appreciation for basketball after watching his older brother play. Şengün started to play basketball at the age of eight and trained in both basketball and swimming; however, due to the limited time available to train in both, he chose basketball.

-Giresun University (2012–2014)
+Youth career: Giresun University and Banvit (2012–2019)

 In 2012, Şengün began playing youth basketball with teams affiliated with the sports club of Giresun University, where he remained until 2014.

-Banvit (2014–2019)

 After being scouted by head coach Ahmet Gürgen during a youth sports festival, Şengün moved to Bandırma, in northwestern Turkey, where he signed a youth contract with Banvit on 19 August 2014.
 During the 2018–19 season, while playing for Banvit's under-19 team, Şengün won the Turkish Basketball Youth League championship, which had been established in 2017.
 He was also named the league's MVP.